smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 5: Set up Azure Cloud Shell environment

 1. Set the following environment variables in an Azure Cloud Shell terminal.
-Make you replace all the values properly.
+Make sure you replace all the values properly.

    > **NOTE**: You can copy the **DeploymentID** from the **Environment Details** page of the environment.